PotatoBite/collector/README.md

 ### Compiler selection and options forwarding

 By default collector forwards the selected kit of your project to the collections, meaning all will be compiled with the same  kit and will be consistent.
-Currently there is no interface to communicate to collector and tune compiler kit of each collection individually(and probably is a bad idea in most cases), but will be soon.
+Currently there is no interface to communicate to collector and tune compiler kit for each collection individually(and probably is a bad idea in most cases), but will be soon.

 In fact collector forwards to collections all cache variables declared before it, like: